IEncinas10/AMMM/README.md

 ```

 ### Details
-Of course, results are obtaining compiling with optimizations and adding -DNDEBUG.
+Of course, results are obtained compiling with optimizations and adding -DNDEBUG.
 This removes the asserts we do in order to check that our solution is correct.
 That is:

 - We check every player plays vs every other player
 - Check 50% black, 50% white